fares527/capstone_project/autocad_showcase/projects/README.md

 in views.py:
 1. imported generics, permissions from rest_framework
-2. make 2 classes to perform the CRUD operations added the path for the projects in projects/urls added the paths of the projects to autocad_showcase/urls.py add security steps in settings.py
+2. make 2 classes to perform the CRUD operations

+added 3 classes login logout register to handle the authentication for the client added 1 class for registration in serializer added the path for the projects in projects/urls added the paths of the projects to autocad_showcase/urls.py add security steps in settings.py